Nisserino/Text-adventure-py/README.md

 ### For tomorow (or just later) me!

-1. Fix check input, it might need to return something to the base
-2. Fix game loop input call, and fix it so it aligns with the new way function works
 3. Try to move a player object around the "map"
 4. Make map bigger(if 3 works)
 5. Give "back" statement in the input for move options if someone doesn't wanna go anywhere